 - Paperback ISBN:

 Hina Fathima received the B.Eng. degree in electrical engineering from Anna University, Chennai, India in 2006.
 She completed her M.E degree in 2011 and followed up with a Ph.D degree in Electrical Engineering from VIT University, Vellore, India in March, 2017.
 She also holds a post graduate diploma in HR management.
 She has academic and industry experience of more than 7 years.
 Her research interests include power system optimization, hybrid renewable energy systems, integration of energy storage with renewable power grids, energy management of distributed generators and smart grids.
 She has authored publications and book chapters.
 In 2015, she received the International travel grant from SERB under Young Scientist category.
 She is also a reviewer for many reputed Elsevier and IET journals.
-She is a student member of IEEE and is currently an Assistant Professor in Adhi College of Engineering and Technology, Chennai, India.
+She is a student member of IEEE and is currently employed as a lead engineer with HCL Technologies Pvt.
+Ltd in Chennai, India.

 Palanisamy received the B.E. degree from Madras University, and the M.E degree in electrical engineering from Anna University.
 He completed the Ph.D. degree in 2013 from VIT University, and has been teaching in the area of power systems for over 15 years in the School of Electrical Engineering, VIT University.
 He has also been pursuing research in the field of FACTS devices, renewable systems and smart grids.
 He is currently the Head of Department of Energy and Power Electronics, School of Electrical Engineering, VIT University, and is also serving as editor and reviewers in various journals.
 He has more than 40 publications on renewable energy, smart grids, optimization, FACTS and MLI’s.
 His major interests are Smart grids, renewable energy, MLI’s, FACTS and custom power devices.